TravelModellingGroup/Documentation/tmg-documentation/1.5/tmgtoolbox/FullNetworkSetGenerator.md

 ### Scenarios

-- **Overwrite Full Scenarios**: This box allows the tool to overwrite scenario sthat already exist
+- **Overwrite Full Scenarios**: This box allows the tool to overwrite scenarios that already exist
 -  **Publish Network**: This publishes the networks
 - **Use Custom Scenario List**: This uses the "Custom Scenario List" box rather than the scenario list
-- **Custom Scenario List **: Definitions for a custom set of scenarios.
+- **Custom Scenario List**: Definitions for a custom set of scenarios.
 Use the following syntax.
 The .nup file is optional.
 Syntax: [Uncleaned scenario number] : [Cleaned scenario number] : [Uncleaned scenario description] : [Cleaned scenario description] : [Scenario start] : [Scenario End] : [.nup file]
 Use integer hours for start and end times.
 For Example 2:30 PM = 1430